 Some of the key components of the exemption are:

-Entities may sell securities in all 50 states;
+- Entities may sell securities in all 50 states;

-An online intermediary must be used to market and sell the securities;
+- An online intermediary must be used to market and sell the securities;

 Some things we like about Regulation CF:

-Virtual anyone can invest in your enterprise;
+- Virtual anyone can invest in your enterprises;

 Like most capital raises:

-Some potential drawbacks of Regulation CF:
+Some limitations of Regulation CF:

-Regulation CF requires ongoing reporting for at least 1 year including CEO certified financial statements.
+- Regulation CF requires ongoing reporting for at least 1 year including CEO certified financial statements.